scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/welcome/introduction.md

   some psychological effect behind this, and it would be great to change this and get people showing even pseudo code to each other.
 Sharing early and often becomes second nature.

-* Code review as a collaboration tool.
+* Use code review as a collaboration tool.
 Use code review as part of your onboarding new team members and collaborators.
 Share knowledge and know-how between team members.
 There is a real benefit to being on both sides of the review.
   We’re trying to humanize this process, and build rapport between people.

 * Read more code than you write!
 Take a peek into your favorite open source tools.
 Encourage people to have a look inside the software they are using.
 How does this work?
 Why did they do this?

-* More open source contributors, and more open source reviewers.
+* Enable more open source contributors, and more open source reviewers.
 This is a lofty goal, but there are a lot of people out there who would make really good software engineers, and they don’t know it yet.